-One of the first instructions I got in 1970 from Central Headquarters was to get rid of all the equipment with ‘old’ imperial measures and change everything to metric.
-Out went the sturdy metal jugs that measured pints and fluid ounces and in came plastic jugs with metric millilitres.
-Many of the students I was teaching from the 1970s would be approaching fifty years old so most of the population must have discovered metric measures at some time!
+In 1971 school cookery rooms in London receive instructions from Central Headquarters to get rid of all the equipment with old imperial measures and change everything to metric.
+The caretaker removes the sturdy metal jugs that measure pints and fluid ounces and we replace them with plastic jugs with metric millilitres.

-Our antiquated cooking books weren’t replaced so we had to translate the old system into the new, and the maths was complicated.
+There’s no money for new recipe books so I translate the old system into the new, and the maths is complicated.
 There are 28 grams to the ounce, 454 grams to the pound, and one pint is 568 millilitres.
 Puzzled?
 So are we all.
+In my cookery classroom I must press forward into a metric future and my recipes must all modernise so no asking students to bring in a pound of cooking apples!

 Timeline for decimalization and metrication